 Get your Emergency Kit off your computer.
 Put it on a USB flash drive or print a copy.
 The Emergency Kit protects you in situations where you can’t sign in, so it is important that you have access to it if something ever happens to your computer.

-Fill in your Master Password.
-This will give you a backup in case you forget your Master Password at any point.
+Fill in your account password.
+This will give you a backup in case you forget your account password at any point.
 This is especially useful if you don’t have anyone else to help recover your account, like another family organizer or team administrator.

 Keep your Emergency Kit somewhere safe.
 Store a copy with your passport, birth certificate, and other important documents.
 Save a copy to your personal cloud storage.
 Give a copy to someone you trust, like your spouse or someone in your will.